Carolyn writes about children's literature for library, preschool, or homeschool settings. She has a BA in English Literature.

 - Say: Oops!
 We forgot to put on our boots!
 Take off your mittens!
-(Pretend take off your mittens)
+(Pretend to take off your mittens)

-- Say: Now let's put on our boots!
+- Say: Now, let's put on our boots!
 And mittens (pretend to put on your boots, then mittens)

 - Let's open the door and go outside.
 (Pretend to open door)